pingcap/docs-cn/op-guide/ansible-deployment.md

 ---
-title: Ansible Deployment
+title: Deploy TiDB Using Ansible
 category: operations
 ---

-# Ansible Deployment
+# Deploy TiDB Using Ansible

 ## Overview

-Ansible is an IT automation tool.
-It can configure systems, deploy software, and orchestrate more advanced IT tasks such as continuous deployments or zero downtime rolling updates.
+Ansible is an IT automation tool that can configure systems, deploy software, and orchestrate more advanced IT tasks such as continuous deployments or zero downtime rolling updates.

 [TiDB-Ansible](https://github.com/pingcap/tidb-ansible) is a TiDB cluster deployment tool developed by PingCAP, based on Ansible playbook.
 TiDB-Ansible enables you to quickly deploy a new TiDB cluster which includes PD, TiDB, TiKV, and the cluster monitoring modules.